stathissideris/dali/README.md

 # dali

+> I do not understand why, when I ask for grilled lobster in a restaurant, I'm never served a cooked telephone.
+> -- Salvador Dalí

 dali is a Clojure library for representing the SVG graphics format.
 It allows the creation and manipulation of SVG file.
 The syntax used to describe the graphical elements is based on